maddalenaniedda/PowerBI_Insurance_Commissoin_Dashboard_Cockpit/README.md

 This page is designed to help quickly understand and test how changes in commission rates influence key financial metrics.
 How to use this tool:
  Move the What-If parameter (slider) to simulate different commission values or percentages.
- Charts and tables update instantly to show variation of commission value compared to gross and suggested commission target.
+ Charts and tables update instantly to show variation of commission value compared to gross sales and suggested commission target.
  Apply "Agency" filter to evaluate commission impact at different levels.

 <img width="1408" height="799" alt="image" src="https://github.com/user-attachments/assets/ef6b2793-723a-4ff9-9b9c-8ae034dd8bc6" />